M-Ahmad-Usman/landing-page/README.md

 # landing-page
-This page is created for The Odin Project's "Landing Page" assignment.
+This page is created for The Odin Project's "<a href = "https://www.theodinproject.com/lessons/foundations-landing-page">Landing Page</a>" assignment.